CunchengZhu/Riemannian-active-nematics-2024/README.md

 # Active Nematic Fluids on Riemannian 2-Manifolds
-This repository contains the implementation and supplemental movies for the paper:
+This repository contains the implementation for the paper:

 **Active Nematic Fluids on Riemannian 2-Manifolds**